sborms/cyclingsimilarity.com/README.md

 ## AWS infrastructure

 The following AWS cloud resources are used to support the project:
-- **S3** for storing artifacts
+- **S3** for storing several artifacts
-- **Elastic Container Registry (ECR)** for storing Docker images
+- **Elastic Container Registry (ECR)** for storing Docker images (in this case the Docker image for the FastAPI backend)
-- **Elastic Container Service (ECS)** of type **Fargate** for running Docker containers
+- **Elastic Container Service (ECS)** of type **Fargate** for running a Docker container
-- **Application Load Balancer (ALB)** for routing traffic to the Fargate tasks
+- **Application Load Balancer (ALB)** for routing traffic to the Fargate task(s)

 ## Deployment commands

 Below are a set of useful commands for containerized deployment.
-To push an image to an AWS ECR repository, check out the specified push commands in the AWS management console.
+To push a Docker image to an AWS ECR repository, check out the specified push commands in the AWS management console.

 This builds the FastAPI application.